Backbase/backbase.github.io/_posts/2023-07-12-future-career-growth-for-frontend-engineer.md

 ## Summary

-These are all the basic skills that I develop in myself as a front-end engineer.
+These are all the basic skills that I develop in myself as a frontend engineer.
 Finally, I would like to say that all of the above should be developed along with direct professional skills - HTML, CSS, JS, accessibility, optimisation, etc - this is what an experienced Frontend developer should know, follow the news in their field and implement new practices in their lives.

 ### P.S Subscribe to my social networks
 - **GitHub**: <https://github.com/Algoritm211>